This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Breast cancer starts in the tissue or ducts of the breast.
 Breast cancer cells are able to spread to other parts of the body, such as the liver, lung, and brain.

 - About 30% of cancer that is diagnosed in women is breast cancer.
-In 2017 in the United States, 252,710 women will get a breast cancer diagnosis.
-This will cause about 40,610 deaths.
-In addition, 63,410 women will get a diagnosis of cancer in the ducts of the breast.
-Your risk is about 1 in 8, or 12%.
+The average risk is about 1 in 8, or 12%.

 - Some women develop breast cancer even though they have no known risk factors.
 The following may increase your risk:

 - A family history of breast, ovarian, prostate, or pancreatic cancer, or breast cancer 1 (BRCA1) and breast cancer 2 (BRCA2) genes

 - First monthly period before age 11, or menopause that starts after age 54